 Mackie CR4 Features

-What makes premium speakers more expensive is the plethora of features included.
+What makes premium studio monitors more expensive is the plethora of features included.
 But for most home creators, these are unnecessary.
-A stripped-down speaker, like the CR4, then becomes more relevant.
+A stripped-down speaker, like the Mackie CR4, then becomes more relevant.

 The speaker includes a one-inch tweeter, paired with a four-inch woofer or low-frequency driver.
 When combined, they give a power output of 50 Watts.
 This output is divided between two channels.

-The inputs offered by these speakers are great; they include quarter-inch, eighth-inch, and RCA inputs.
+The inputs offered by these studio monitors are great; they include quarter-inch, eighth-inch, and RCA inputs.
 You can also connect your smartphone to these speakers.

 As stated before, the amount of features included isn’t brilliant.
 What makes this product a value purchase is the quality of these features.
 They’re similar to those you’d expect from more expensive products.

 It’s easy to see how similar these two speakers are when comparing their features; this is why it’s hard for most customers to choose which is better.
 They offer almost the same features but in different packages.
 The AV42 manages to pack these features in a more compact size, but this does hinder its performance.

 The AV42 is also equipped with a one-inch tweeter, which is located on the glossy surface mentioned earlier.
 The bottom part includes a four-inch low-frequency driver, again, similar to the Mackie CR4.

 When purchasing, you get these studio monitors as a pair, unlike the Mackie CR4.
 The combined power output is 20 Watts, and the maximum sound pressure is 101.5 decibels at one meter.
 These numbers aren’t impressive and make this product suitable for small rooms.
 In comparison, one CR4 speaker has a power output of 50 Watts.
 That’s twice as much as the output of two AV42 speakers.